light-space/backend-challenge/README.md

 # Approval workflow challenge SOLUTION

-This solution is an implementation of a best-in-class invoice approval workflow application.
+This solution is an implementation of an invoice approval workflow application.
 The solution enables customers to configure each step of the approval process and define the workflow in terms of a set of rules.
 Each rule is responsible for sending an approval request via email or slack to the desired company employee based on one or more constraints.